jcrosasb/sensor_streaming/README.md

 For Exercise 2, the directory "scripts" has the following files:
 1. consumer.py
 2. producer.py
-3. input.ini, containing
+3. input.ini

 To run it, please do:
-> docker-compose up -d
+> docker-compose up -d --build

 After this, you may open the browser and type
 > localhost:8888/lab?token=intekglobal123